AniGEA/CryptoClustering/README.md

 This project utilizes Python and unsupervised learning techniques to analyze and cluster cryptocurrency data.
 By examining the effects of 24-hour and 7-day price changes, we aim to identify patterns and group cryptocurrencies into meaningful clusters.
 The primary steps include data preprocessing, dimensionality reduction, and K-means clustering, both with the original data and data transformed via Principal Component Analysis (PCA).

+## Findings

+### Optimal Number of Clusters:
+The elbow curve analysis indicated that the best value for 𝑘 k is 4, suggesting that 4 clusters are optimal for both the original and PCA-transformed data.

+### Explained Variance of PCA:
+The three principal components account for a total explained variance of 0.895, indicating that these components capture a significant portion of the data's variance.

+### Impact of Using PCA for Clustering:
+The elbow curve for the PCA data showed a lower inertia value compared to the original data, indicating improved clustering performance with tighter groupings of data points.
+Visual analysis of the clusters revealed that using PCA resulted in more distinct and non-overlapping clusters, effectively highlighting clearer patterns in the data.
+This suggests that reducing the number of features through PCA helps in achieving more meaningful and separable clusters.